ChristoffBo/homeassistant/README.md

-# 🧩 Home Assistant Add-ons Repository by ChristoffBo
+# 🧩 Home Assistant Add-ons Repository by ChristoffBo bo

 A curated collection of custom Home Assistant add-ons designed to extend your setup with powerful tools, dashboards, proxies, and automation utilities.